-- 1. Construct a slingshot argument for the conclusion that the indicative conditional is truth functional. - 2.
+- 1. Construct a slingshot argument for the conclusion that the indicative conditional is truth functional.
+State the assumptions you need for the argument and evaluate their plausibility. - 2.
 Is Edgington right that anyone who accepts truth conditions for 'if' that sometimes make a conditional with true antecedent and consequent true, and sometimes false, must accept C1 (defined on this page)?
 (Would it be possible to give an account on which certainty that the antecedent and consequent were true would suffice for certainty in the conditional, but the mere truth of the antecedent and consequent would not suffice for the truth of the conditional?)